-Scams involve the transfer of money to a stranger or imposter for a promised benefit that the victim never receives.
+Scams involve the transfer of money from an older person to a stranger or imposter for a promised benefit that is never received.
 The perpetrators of scams are primarily strangers, often located in a different state or country than their victims.

-Examples of scams include tech support scams, grandparent or personin-need scams, and government imposter scams, which are all highlighted later in this book.
+Examples of scams include tech support scams, grandparents or personal-need scams, and government imposter scams, which are all highlighted later in this book.

-ELDER FINANCIAL EXPLOITATION CAN ALSO COME IN OTHER FORMS.
-IT INCLUDES:
+ELDER FINANCIAL EXPLOITATION CAN ALSO COME IN OTHER FORMS INCLUDING:

-- Coercing or deceiving an older adult into signing a contract, will, or other document. - The improper use of a conservatorship, guardianship, or power of attorney.
+- Coercing or deceiving an older adult into signing a contract, will, or document. - The improper use of conservatorship, guardianship, or power of attorney.